-- (2) Subject to regulations 15 and 16, the tenure of chief officers shall be as follows- - (a) Caymanians shall be employed on an open-term employment agreement; and

-- (b) non-Caymanians shall be employed on a fixed-term employment agreement for a period of no more than three years. - (3) Notwithstanding paragraph (2), the tenure of the Complaints Commissioner shall be in accordance with the Complaints Commissioner Law (2006 Revision).
+- 18. (1) The terms and conditions of employment under which a chief officer is to be employed under section 27(1) of the Law, shall be those specified in Schedule 1. - (2) Subject to regulations 15 and 16, the tenure of chief officers shall be as follows - (a) Caymanians shall be employed on an open-term employment agreement; and - (b) non-Caymanians shall be employed on a fixed-term employment agreement for a period of no more than three years. - (3) Notwithstanding paragraph (2), the tenure of the Complaints Commissioner shall be in accordance with the Ombudsman Law, 2017 [Law 23 of 2017].